Homer Rice: Early career

 Rice attended Centre College in Danville, Kentucky, where he lettered in both football and baseball.
 He was a Collier's All-American in football in 1948 and made a lasting impact on the Centre football program, as the team hands out the Homer Rice Award to its special team's most valuable player each season.
 He was named to the Centre Athletics Hall of Fame in 1992.
-From 1951 to 1961 Rice coached high school football in Tennessee and Kentucky, compiling a record of 101–9–7.
+From 1951 to 1961 Rice coached high school football in Tennessee and Kentucky, compiling a record of 101–9–7 while utilizing the triple option offense.
 In 1962, Charlie Bradshaw hired Rice to be his offensive coordinator at the University of Kentucky.
 He coached the offense at Kentucky for four years, leading the SEC in offense and winning the national passing title.
 During the 1966 season, he served as offensive coordinator for the University of Oklahoma under head coach Jim Mackenzie.
 From 1967 to 1968, he served as the head football coach at the University of Cincinnati, where he compiled an 8–10–1 record.
 After Rice accepted the head coaching position at the University of Cincinnati, Oklahoma's coach Mackenzie died of a massive heart attack.
 Upon Mackenzie's death, Oklahoma's athletic director and the president called Rice to request that he return to replace Mackenzie as head coach at Oklahoma.
 Rice had already hired his staff at Cincinnati and turned down the Oklahoma job to stay committed to his staff at Cincinnati.

 From 1969 to 1975, he served as the athletic director at the University of North Carolina at Chapel Hill, and from 1976 to 1977, he served as both the athletic director and the head coach at Rice University.
 As Rice's head coach, he compiled a 4–18 record.
 He was the head coach of the Cincinnati Bengals of the National Football League (NFL) from 1978 to 1979.
 The air option offense was pioneered by Rice.